CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 The submission cannot progress past the Init-Consultation or Full-Consultation phases until sufficient consensus has been reached, or if the CWE Team decides to move the submission to the next phase.

+<a name="SUB.NEWTECH"></a>
+## SUB.NEWTECH - New/Emerging Technology
+**Block Phase** - Init-Consultation, Full-Consultation

+### Description

+The submission is related to a new or emerging technology that is not well-understood from a weakness perspective, which can cause real or perceived gaps in CWE that require extra effort and time to analyze.
+Typically, for new/emerging technologies, early vulnerability discovery and research does not focus on root cause analysis (i.e., weakness identification).
+Instead, the focus is on other areas such as attacks and exploitation methods, technical impacts, threats, mitigations, or other concerns.
+As a result, industry understanding can be limited, effectively requiring research or focused efforts by SMEs to understand the underlying weaknesses.
+Rapidly-changing, diverse terminology and technology can further complicate understanding.
+Finally, there might not be enough real-world examples with sufficient details from which weakness patterns may be discovered.
+For this reason, it can be difficult to determine whether CWE entries already cover the topics of concern, and which gaps (if any) exist.
+As of May 2024, some new or emerging technologies include AI/ML, cryptocurrency/blockchain, post-quantum cryptography, and large-scale architectures with many components that have different trust boundaries.
+In previous years, new/emerging domains for CWE included hardware, cloud, and ICS/OT.

+### Resolution

+The submission cannot progress past the Init-Consultation or Full-Consultation phases until sufficient attempts have been made to understand the weaknesses commonly seen in new or emerging technologies, or if the CWE Team decides to move the submission to the next phase.
+Analysis could include analyzing well-known attacks to understand the weaknesses that enable the attacks to succeed; analysis of mitigations to understand how the underlying weaknesses are perceived; and/or other methods.
+Such analysis might require consultation with a variety of Subject Matter Experts (SMEs).